White Collar Crime

 White collar crimes often involved complicated evidentiary matters, from complex financial transactions to intricate elements of fraud.
 If you have been charged with a white collar crime, you want a skilled, aggressive and experienced attorney to protect your rights, someone who has successfully defended others in similar situations.

 At Bailey & Galyen, we bring years of experience to individuals across Texas who have been charged with a white collar crime.
-Attorneys John Robinson and Martin Miller are board-certified in criminal law by the Texas Board of Legal Specialization.
+Attorneys John Robinson is board-certified in criminal law by the Texas Board of Legal Specialization.

 We know the stress and anxiety that come with any criminal prosecution and will provide you with a high level of personal attention, serving you with a dedication to the highest standards of practice within the legal profession.
 We built or practice o a commitment to communication, encouraging you to bring all your questions and concerns to us.
 We will keep you fully informed of all developments in your case, as well as your options and your likelihood of success.

 To set up a free initial consultation with one of our Texas white collar crime attorneys, contact our office or call us at one of the numbers listed below for an appointment.

 We provide aggressive defense counsel to people charged with any type of white collar crime, including

 - Fraud , such as bank, investment, insurance, credit card or Social Security fraud